w3c/wai-aria-practices/index/treeview/treeview-1/treeview-1b.md

         <p>
           Note that in this example, selection and focus are distinct; moving focus does not change which node is selected.
           Because selection does not follow focus, keyboard and screen reader users can navigate and explore the tree without changing the content of the file viewer.
-          To learn more about this aspect of the design, read the guidance section about <a href="/fundamentals/keyboard-interface/#kbd_selection_follows_focus">Deciding When to Make Selection Automatically Follow Focus.</a>
+          To learn more about this aspect of the design, read the guidance section about <a href="{{ site.baseurl }}/fundamentals/keyboard-interface/#kbd_selection_follows_focus">Deciding When to Make Selection Automatically Follow Focus.</a>
         </p>
         <div class="table-wrap"><table aria-labelledby="kbd_label" class="def">
           <thead>